 - 2 cinder blocks

-- Some folks drill or shoot up to two ½ holes in the bottom of the barrel to create additional air flow.
-If you choose to do so, this will improve rain drainage, but mandates occasional scooping out of ashes around the base of the burn barrel.
+- Drill between four and six ½ holes in the bottom of the barrel to create additional airflow.
+This will improve rain drainage, but mandates occasional scooping out of ashes around the base of the burn barrel.

 - Place two cinder blocks in the desired barrel placement spot.